 NZ dispenser interface converter

-NZ 2-wire interface converters (RS-485/RS-232 to 2-wire current loop and backwards) are intended for communication with dispensers using 2-wire current loop interface through interfaces:
+NZ interface converter (RS-485/RS-232 to 2-wire voltage driven circuit and backwards) is intended for communication with fuel dispensers, which use 2-wire voltage driven circuit interface, through interfaces:

 - RS-485 (2 wires)

 |Current consumption||300 mA max|

 |Temperature range||from -40°C to +80°C|

 What are the installation requirements for the petrol station?

 WARNING!
 Manufacturer guarantees reliable and stable operation of products only at compliance with below requirements.
 In case of absence of uninterruptible power supply or incorrect wiring of products to it any claims to malfunction of software are not accepted.

 1. Requirements to power supply

 The described products come into structure of control system (POS) for petrol station.
 Power supply of the products should be done from a separate power supply with built-in filter of radio frequency interferences and limiter of high voltage pulse interferences.
 Power supply should have a safety factor of 1.5.